bbsimonbb/octopus-turbo/README.md

 This graph, generated by octopus-state-graph, visualized with octopus devtools, shows you the structure and state of your running application.
 Essentially, each user control on screen is underpinned by a node in the graph.
 A node encapsulates a meaningful concept in our subject domain.

-As we started to see above, Octopus has essentially two functions: Firstly, on `build()`, it builds the graph based on the call signatures of all the `reup()` functions, checking that the requested dependencies exist, and that no cycles are created.
+As we started to see above, Octopus has essentially two functions: Firstly, on `build()`, it builds the graph based on the call signatures of all the recalculate functions, checking that the requested dependencies exist, and that no cycles are created.
+A node's recalculate function is called `reup()` because it's shorter and I'm a huge wire fan.

 Secondly, octopus ensures that when a node's `val` changes (when a method returns), the graph will be traversed, and all the `reup()` functions starting with that of the changed node, will be called sequentially.
 (The sequence is determined by the topological sort of the graph.)
 As such, for any given external change, a node only recalculates if it is downstream of the change, and it only reacalculates once, after all it's predecessors have updated.